A Wilkes-Barre wrongful death lawyer at Munley Law can help you get justice for your loved one. Call today for a free and confidential consultation

 What constitutes “wrongful death”?

 What we may call an “accident” is often a preventable, negligent act that results in serious harm to another person.
 Even if the act (or failure to act) was unintentional, the negligent person should still be held accountable for the harm they caused by failing to take proper and reasonable care.
-If negligence results in the death of your loved one, you may have grounds for a wrongful death lawsuit.
+If negligence results in the death of your loved one, you may have grounds for a wrongful death claim.

 Who can file a wrongful death suit in Wilkes-Barre?

 As the spouse, guardian, child, or family member of the deceased, you may be able to file a wrongful death lawsuit.
-Contact a Wilkes-Barre wrongful death lawyer at Munley Law for specific advice about your unique case.
+Contact a Wilkes-Barre lawyer at Munley Law for specific advice about your unique case.

 A Wilkes-Barre wrongful death lawyer can help you recover damages for: